How to get the best deal on hotel booking sites

 Looking for a bargain rate?

-Nothing turns your dream holiday into a nightmare more than turning up to your hotel to find it's more Fawlty Towers than five star.
+Nothing turns your dream holiday into a nightmare more than turning up to your hotel to find it's more Fawlty Towers than five stars.
 But it looked so nice on the website!
 Nabbing an online bargain is all well and good, but how do you know which travel accommodation booking sites are reputable?
 Is it better to book with the hotel directly?
 And what if you find a cheaper rate at the same hotel after you've made your booking?

 Hotel booking sites have been around for a while and you may get the impression there's lots to choose from but the most prominent online booking sites are owned by two powerful players, Expedia Inc. and Priceline Group.